Clean Energy

 Matthew Healey is the founder and director of Pace Flow Assurance, the largest independent flow assurance consultancy in the UK.

 Matt has been at the forefront of CO2 flow assurance for ten years.
 He wrote the industry- standard methodology for true multicomponent flow assurance modelling of CO2 with impurities.
 He, and Pace generally, are industry leaders in thermodynamic modelling of CCUS fluids, CCUS flow assurance, and operation of CO2 transport pipeline networks.
+Matt has led a wide range of CO2 and CCUS projects.

 Format